NipunaMuhandiram/Voltage-Doubling-Circuit-Utilizing-555-Timer-IC-with-1N4001-Diodes/README.md

-# Voltage Doubler Circuit using 555 Timer IC
+# Voltage Doubler Circuit using NE555 IC

 This project demonstrates a voltage doubler circuit using the 555 Timer IC.
 The circuit steps up the input voltage to approximately double the input voltage.
 ## Project Description